jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 - limited by address bus width: most manufacturers did not exploit the address space beyond 4 GB because it was too expensive.
 For Intel PCs in the pre-AMD64 era, PAE (page address extension) allowed for addressing up to 64 GB

-- and it was suffering when reading or writing to external storage devices (low SCSI speed and drives)
+- and it was limited when reading or writing to external storage devices (by SCSI speed and drives)

 whereas today's 64-bit hardware